 Lanzarote is a great place to go for a relaxing break, as whilst there isn’t all that much to do in terms of activities, there’s a huge amount to explore and sometimes one of the nicest things about travelling is finding a secluded beach, going for a swim, and watching the sunset with a decent glass of local wine.
 This is the place to escape and unwind – presuming you stay away from the main resorts.

-Crete has become notorious with the teenage party town of Malia, as featured on the film The Inbetweeners which gave a pretty accurate overview of the vibe one might experience in a place like this.
+Crete has become notorious with the teenage party town of Malia, as featured in the film The Inbetweeners which gave a pretty accurate overview of the vibe one might experience in a place like this.
 That said, aside from the crass side of Crete which tends to be instigated by British tourists rather than locals, there is much culture and history to explore on this island.

-Indeed, you could stay in a 13th Century mountain retreat in the area of Mila, where you can truly escape from it all (as most rooms don’t have plugs due to the eco-friendly and truly rural vibe) or you can live in luxury at Kapsaliana Village Hotel where you’ll be treated to michelin star dining and carefully restored Cretan architecture.
+Indeed, you could stay in a 13th Century mountain retreat in the area of Mila, where you can truly escape from it all (as most rooms don’t have plugs due to the eco-friendly and truly rural vibe) or you can live in luxury at Kapsaliana Village Hotel where you’ll be treated to Michelin star dining and carefully restored Cretan architecture.

 The majority of tourists heading to Morocco will be entering via Marrakech, and perhaps staying at a hotel in the New City that caters to package holidaymakers – or getting a transfer to Agadir which has a much more modern and mediterranean vibe mimicking the resorts found in the Algarve and Spanish Costa’s.